-From a seemingly endless number of bonsai trees, how can you pick one for you?
-We have picked some of the best bonsai trees for you here:
+From a seemingly endless number of trees For bonsai, how can you pick one for you?
+We have picked some of the top quality trees for you here:

 The DT0107G Gardenia Outdoor Bonsai Tree from Brussel’s is a treat for the eye.
 It comes in a lovely glazed bowl and measures around 10 inches in height.
 In full bloom, its white flowers will give you a sense of peace and accomplishment like no other.